La rabbia non ti basta

-"La rabbia non ti basta" is a song recorded by Italian rapper BigMama.
+"La rabbia non ti basta" is a song written and recorded by Italian rapper BigMama.
 It was released on 7 February 2024 through Epic Records.

 The song competed in the 74th Sanremo Music Festival, where it placed 22nd in the grand final.
 The song peaked at No. 25 on the FIMI Single Chart, becoming BigMama's first entry on the chart.

 Composition

 The song, written by the rapper herself with Maria Lodovica Lazzerini and produced by Enrico Botta and Enrico Brun, deals with the theme of managing emotions and anger control.
 In an interview with Rolling Stone Italia, the singer explained the meaning of the song:

 "I have changed a lot over the years, I have grown a lot, I have learnt to channel my feelings in a more mature way.
 But I admit I still suffer from people's looks and judgement.
 But I have turned around in my approach, because I have made peace with myself.
 Of course a certain insecurity remains in some respects. [...]
 Since its birth, rap has always been a mirror of society.
 So to complain about lyrics that are too harsh is to be unhappy with the society you live in.
 I would recommend doing a deep recap on the various phases in which society has moved and then comment on the rappers.
 I have always used music as a personal outlet.
 I have had an edgy life and I want my words to be just as edgy."